peyrin/peyrin.github.io/index.md

 layout: home
 ---

-If you have a question about one of the classes I'm teaching, please use the course emails instead (add berkeley.edu to the end of each):
+If you have a question about one of the classes I'm teaching, please use the course emails instead.
+These are checked by me, the co-instructors, and head TAs, so you'll get an answer more quickly if you use them.
+(Add berkeley.edu to the end of each one)
 - CS 161: cs161-staff@
 - CS 188: cs188@
 - CS 61C: cs61c@